Maryknoll School: High School

 The high school campus located on 1402 Punahou St. includes grades 9–12.
 Events such as Maryknoll's Fall Fest are located on this campus.
 The high school campus is roughly 1.8 acres.
 The entrance, designed by Dana Anne Yee, was recognized by Scenic Hawaii, the American Society of Landscape Architects (ASLA) for an Award of Merit in 2006, and a Betty Crocker Landscape Award of Excellence in 2004.
 Buildings include Building A, Building B, and Founder's Hall.
 The Learning Commons is in Building A. Roger's Hall is an open space between Building A and Building B. The high school campus also has a parking lot with a one-way driveway.

+Clubs

+Maryknoll High School is host to 27 clubs and teams, while Maryknoll grade school houses 7.
+Clubs are open to everyone to join during the club fair in August.